Anwir16/PythonWebWithDjango/README.md

-# PythonWebWithDjango
+# Number Guessing Game
 This is my first project using Django to create a web application with Python.

+To run project must install:
+1. pip install django
+2. pip install allauth
+3. pip install jwt
+4. pip install --upgrade PyJWT
+5. pip install requests
+6. pip install mysqlclient
+7. Install Xampp and then start apache and mysql on this

-To create a web site:
+To run a web site:
 1. Open folder you want to save your project on VSCode
-2. Run terminal and enter code: django-admin startproject 'your_name_project'
+2. Run terminal and enter code: cd MyApp
-3. Enter cd 'your_name_project'
-4. Enter python manage.py migrate
+3. And then Enter python manage.py migrate
-5. To run your project you enter python manage.py runserver 50001
+4. To run your project on localhost enter python manage.py runserver
-6. To set user and password of account admin: python manage.py createsuperuser
-7. To create a page 'home' to replace template example: cd 'your_name_project'
-8. Then enter python manage.py startapp 'home'
-9. Create new folder 'Templates' on 'home', and create file html on folder 'Templates'
-10. Go to 'settings.py' in 'your_name_project' add 'home' at 'INSTALLED_APPS'
-11. Go to 'views.py' at 'home' add 'def get_home(request):
-                                        return render(request,'home.html')'
-.
-Go to 'urls.py' enter 'from home import views as home urlpatterns = [
-    path('admin/', admin.site.urls),
-    path('',home.get_home)
-]'
-pip allauth, jwt, PYjwt, requests #login, signup with social pip install django-rest-passwordreset